Interacting with Amazon Simple Storage Service with components and automations - AWS App Studio

 • Rename Page3 to FailUpload.

-Now, your app should have three pages named FileList, UploadFile, and FailUpload which can be seen in the left-hand Pages panel.
+Now, your app should have three pages named FileList, UploadFile, and FailUpload, which are shown in the left-hand Pages panel.

 Next, you will create and configure the automations that interact with Amazon S3.